youyanggu/covid19_projections/path-to-herd-immunity.md

 ### Infection Assumptions

 - **Important:** The only SARS-CoV-2 variant we are currently modeling is the B.1.1.7 variant that was first detected in the UK (see Jan 11 update [below](#updates)).
 There is a high amount of uncertainty with our estimates that is not reflected in the chart.
 While we are showing our best estimate, is possible that true infections curve can be dramatically different (e.g. a fourth wave in March)..
 We are monitoring for more data regarding the other variants.
 - We assume roughly 65 million people in the US (20% of the population) have already been infected by the time the first COVID-19 vaccine is authorized in mid-December 2020 (based on our latest [covid19-projections.com](/) model).
-We assume ~99.8% of these individuals possess immunity as of mid-December 2020.
+We assume ~99% of these individuals possess immunity as of mid-December 2020.
-- We assume a small proportion (10-20%) of the infected population will lose their immunity by the end of 2021.
+- We assume a proportion (~30%, increased from 10-20% on Feb 18) of the infected population will lose their immunity by the end of 2021.
 The longer the time from infection, the higher the likelihood of immunity being lost.
 While it's still unclear if prior infection confers long-term immunity, recent research ([here](https://www.nejm.org/doi/full/10.1056/NEJMoa2034545?s=09) and [here](https://science.sciencemag.org/content/early/2021/01/06/science.abf4063)) indicates that short-term reinfections are rare.
 - We assume that the infection rate will fall as the number of individuals who are inoculated/vaccinated increases.
 - We assume new infections will undergo a steady decrease from mid-December 2020 to March 2021.
 We account for the possibility of another wave of infections in late winter/early spring (March/April) as virus variants become more predominant and states relax restrictions from the fall wave.
 This final wave may not happen if a quick vaccine rollout can dampen the effects.
 - To simplify the modeling, we count an individual as "immune via infection" the moment they are infected with the virus.
 In reality, it takes roughly 2-3 weeks after infection to develop antibodies.